Home Skip to the content.

 Odometry Motion

-Prediciton Step
+Prediction Step

 The calculated probabilities were then used to predict the robot’s position.
-I have six nested loops, reflecting the algorithm’s complexity in evaluating the probability that the robot moved to its current pose from each possible grid cell.
+I implemented 6 nested loops, reflecting the algorithm’s complexity in evaluating the probability that the robot moved to its current pose from each possible grid cell.
 The algorithm skips adding probabilities for any grid cell with a previous belief approximated as 0.0001 or lower to optimize processing.
 For all other cells, the code iteratively computes the likelihood of the robot’s presence in each cell using the odometry probability model.

 Sensor Model

 This function is important for the update step because it computes the probability of each sensor measurement using a Gaussian model and reduces the uncertainty in the robot’s position.
-See below.

 Update Step